Note: Larger holdings are labeled "Collection"; smaller holdings (less than 2½ inches) are labeled "Manuscript".

 Instrument of Surrender of the Japanese Government and the Japanese Imperial General Headquarters to the Supreme Commander of the Allied Powers at Tokyo Bay, Japan, on 2 September 1945.

 Jean Lafitte National Historical Park and Preserve protects significant examples of the rich natural and cultural resources of Louisiana's Mississippi River Delta region.
 The park, named after the pirate Jean Lafitte, also interprets the influence of environment and history on the development of the unique Cajun regional culture.
 The park consists of six physically separate sites and a park headquarters.
-This collection consists of three volumes of material.
+This collection consists of museum design materials, specifically of the French Quarter Folklife/Visitor Center and conceptual exhibits.

 This collection consists of oral histories conducted in Jeff Davis Parish, Louisiana.
 Some of the oral histories have been transcribed.